YunYunFan Garage Kit Guide

 Stripping paint[edit]

-by now you should be able to paint 99% of the model minus the eye (or skin, which sometimes I leave for last).
+By now you should be able to paint 99% of the model minus the eye (or skin, which sometimes I leave for last).

-if the paint is stubborn. use lacquer thinner but make sure to use eye protection
+If the paint is stubborn, use lacquer thinner but make sure to use eye protection.

 Eye Painting[edit]

-now eye painting seems hard at first, but it's not hard just tedious.
+Now eye painting seems hard at first, but it's not hard, just tedious.
 Don't be intimidated by those videos that did the eye in 10 min, it's unrealistic for unskilled people like us.
 But with enough practice, you can do it in 4 hours or so.
 Otherwise stick to decals.

 First you either have to clear coat the primed head with gx100 until shiny.
-If you're painting with lascivus, paint the skin first while masking the white eye part out with putty, then spray gx100.
+If you're painting with lascivus, paint the skin first while masking the white eye part out with putty, and then spray gx100.

 outline

-first have a reference image. use this as a guide, for the example below I used this.
+First have a reference image.
+Use this as a guide, for the example below I used this.

 Reference.png

-twist off a cap of the 1.5 ml Eppendorf tube and scoop some orange enamel paint on it.
-And pour at least two different 10 ml beakers with a little bit of lighter fuel, one for the cleanstick and the other for cleaning your brush.
+Twist off a cap of the 1.5 ml Eppendorf tube and scoop some orange enamel paint on it, and pour at least two different 10 ml beakers with a little bit of lighter fuel, one for the cleanstick and the other for cleaning your brush.

 Use unthinned orange enamel or very lightly thinned with lighter fluid.
 Dip brush in the lighter fuel if it gets too gunked up or too thick.

-Draw the eye lash. it should be on the top of the fold of the eye socket.
-It's ok if it looks sloppy. use the g06br to make the eye lash look neat. if you're completely unsatisfied, wipe off the entire eye with the cleanstick.
+Draw the eye lash, it should be on the top of the fold of the eye socket.
+It's ok if it looks sloppy.
+Use the g06br to make the eye lash look neat.
+If you're completely unsatisfied, wipe off the entire eye with the cleanstick.
 You can wipe off tiny crevices that your clean stick can't reach by using a clean brush dipped in lighter fuel.

 Eyelash 0.jpg